 Other IET Awards

-Awarded to an IET young professional volunteer for outstanding achievement in contributing to the activities of the IET.
+The Paul Fletcher Award is awarded to young professional volunteers for outstanding achievement in contributing to the activities of the IET.

 Winners are chosen by the IET Awards and Prizes Committee for presentation at the Achievement Awards ceremony.
 Winners are matched to awards by the committee, so only one nomination is required for a nominee to be considered for all appropriate awards.